-This report covers the activities of Hoogesteger in the year 2018.
-No significant changes have taken place during the reporting period with regard to the size, structure or ownership of the organisation.
+This report concerns the activities of Hoogesteger in 2022.
+While the report was being compiled, no significant changes took place regarding the scope, structure or ownership of the organisation.

-It is our intention to present a report annually.
+The plan is to present a report every year.

-If you have questions about this report, please contact Renate Ludeking, SHEQA Manager.
+For questions about this report, you may contact Renate Ludeking, SHEQA Manager, email@example.com.